gispeople/gruntimaps/src/Documentation.md

 ```

 ## Layer Source JSON

 **URL** : `/api/layers/source/a_layer`

 **Parameters**: The layer identifier is passed in the URL

 This call returns the MapBox source JSON component for the specified layer.

-### Example Success Response
+**Example Success Response**:

     200 OK

 ```json
 {
     "tilejson": "2.0.0",